 Tool to do with: your ESP.

-Personal recommendations are based on customers’ preferences, while the real-time data ones — on their activity on your website and offline — are an element of hyper-personalization.
+Personal recommendations are based on customers’ preferences, while the real-time data ones — on their activity on your website and offline — are examples of hyper-personalization.

 We normally receive such notifications from Facebook, Twitter, and LinkedIn.